fastly/compute-js-static-publish/README.md

 * `includeWellKnown` - Unless disabled, will include a file or directory called `.well-known` even if `excludeDotfiles` would normally exclude it.
 This is `true` by default.

-* `contentAssetInclusionTest` - Optionally specify a test function that can be run against each enumerated asset during the publishing, to determine whether to include the asset as a content asset.
+* `kvStoreAssetInclusionTest` - Optionally specify a test function that can be run against each enumerated asset during the publishing, to determine whether to include the asset.
 For every file, this function is passed the [asset key](#asset-keys), as well as its content type (MIME type string).
 You may return one of three values from this function:
-  * Boolean `true` - Include the file as a content asset in this publishing.
-Upload the file to and serve it from the KV Store if KV Store mode is enabled, or include the contents of the file in the Wasm binary if KV Store mode is not enabled.
-  * String `"inline"` - Include the file as a content asset in this publishing.
-Include the contents of the file in the Wasm binary, regardless of whether KV Store mode is enabled.
+  * Boolean `true` - Include the file.
+It is uploaded to the KV Store.
-  * Boolean `false` - Do not include this file as a content asset in this publishing.
+  * Boolean `false` - exclude the file.

-  If you do not provide a function, then every file will be included in this publishing as a content asset, and their contents will be uploaded to and served from the KV Store if KV Store mode is enabled, or included in the Wasm binary if KV Store mode is not enabled.
+  * Object.
+Include the file.
+It is uploaded to the KV Store.
+This object may specify, optionally:
+    * `contentType` to override the Content type
+    * `contentCompression` an array of strings to override the content compression types.
+Specify an empty array for no compression.

 * `contentCompression` - During the publishing, the tool will pre-generate compressed versions of content assets in these formats and make them available to the Publisher Server or your application.
-Default value is [ 'br' | 'gzip' ] if KV Store is enabled, or [] if KV Store is not enabled.
+Default value is [ 'br' | 'gzip' ].

-* `moduleAssetInclusionTest` - Optionally specify a test function that can be run against each enumerated asset during the publishing, to determine whether to include the asset as a module asset.
-For every file, this function is passed the [asset key](#asset-keys), as well as its content type (MIME type string).
-You may return one of three values from this function:
-  * `true` (boolean) - Include the file as a module asset in this publishing.
-  * `"static-import"` (string) - Include the file as a module asset in this publishing, and statically import it.
-This causes any top-level code in these modules to run at application initialization time.
-  * `false` (boolean) - Do not include this file as a module asset in this publishing.

-  If you do not provide a function, then no module assets will be included in this publishing.

 * `contentTypes` - Provide custom content types and/or override them.